-P3 3.1.2 60-80 Mgmt Roles A management plan, inc. a clear identification of different agency roles, should clearly define the limits of the fishery being managed, the underlying assumptions and where responsibility lies for management, science and enforcement.
-3.1.4 60-80 Incentives Investigate whether positive incentives can be introduced in the fishery as part of new management proposals.
-3.2.1 60-80 Objectiv Objectives A management plan set short and long term objectives, referencing both local priorities and objectives in higher level policy.
+2.4.3 60-80 Habitat Info Most of Poole Harbour's and Southampton Water's habitats are well surveyed, but may need extensions outside formal conservation area boundaries.
+2.5.1 60-80 Ecosystem outcome Need a formal assessment of the impact of pump dredges on bottom habitats and infauna communities.
+P3 3.1.2 60-80 Mgmt Roles Further definition of Management of stocks needed in MOU between MMO and IFCAs.
+A management plan should clearly define the limits of the fishery being managed, the underlying assumptions and where responsibility lies for management, science and enforcement.
+3.1.4 60-80 Incentives Review whether open access (albeit permitted) provides a disincentive to sustainable operation.
+Consider linking access to resource status.
+Investigate whether positive incentives can be introduced in the fishery a part of new management proposals.
+3.2.1 60-80 Objectives A management plan set short and long term objectives, referencing both local priorities and objectives in higher level policy.
 This should reflect both Principle 1 (target stock status) and Principle 2 (ecosystem) objectives.
 Where possible these should be well defined and measurable.
 3.2.2 60-80 Decision making process Fully define management and processes in a management plan including consultative processes.
 How will key decisions be taken?
 What information will be used to inform these?
 How will stakeholders participate in the decision-making process?
-3.2.3 60-80 Compliance & Enforcement Current practise may already meet the requisite SG80 level, however, a fishery specific management plan should review and demonstrate that enforcement is appropriate and effective and focused on risks of non-compliance.
+3.2.3 60-80 Compliance & Enforcement Current practise may already meet the requisite SG80 level, however, a fishery specific management plan should review and demonstrate that enforcement is appropriate and effective and focused on risks of noncompliance.
 Consider potential to incentivise self-regulation in the fishery and system of cross-checks.
-3.2.4 60-80 Research Plan A management plan should define areas requiring further research to support management.
-Responsibility for research should be clearly defined.
-In the past CEFAS have led on much research - will this continue under a new definition of management unit?

-7.1.4.
-Whelks (Western & East Channel Stocks) - Pots
+7.1.7.
+Cockles (Solent & Eastern Harbours) - Hand collection